 Our European cousins are free, of course, to disdain us as deracinated, homogenized, and cultureless (between bites of le Big Mac), but Americans, Anglo-Canadians, French Canadians, Australians, and kiwis are distinct white nations, just like the Swedes, Norwegians, and Czechs.

 So when I speak of White Nationalism, I mean two things.

-First, White Nationalism means ethnonationalism for all white nations, meaning politically sovereign and ethnically defined homelands for all white peoples — French, Basque, American, Quebecois, etc. A homeland for every white people that aspires to sovereignty.
-White Nationalism primarily means ethnonationalism for white nations.
+First, White Nationalism means ethnonationalism for all white nations, meaning politically sovereign and ethnically defined homelands for all white peoples—French, Basque, American, Quebecois, etc. A homeland for every white people that aspires to sovereignty.

-White Nationalism does not, however, imply grandiose notions like a politically unified white imperium, which are generally imposed by violence and maintained by oppression and the erasure of distinct white identities.
+White Nationalism does not, however, imply grandiose notions like a politically unified white imperium.
+Empires are generally imposed by violence and maintained by oppression and the erasure of distinct white identities.

 Nations can, of course, be coaxed into joining federations like the European Union, which has not yet become a sovereign superstate.
 But the real test is whether they are allowed to leave.
 One can still leave the EU.
 But the South could not leave the United States.

 Nationalism is opposed to all forms of imperialism, even white imperialism—especially white imperialism, since imperialism is worse at the expense of fellow whites than non-whites.